1985 Belgian Grand Prix: Postponed race

 Missing from the grid was an injured Niki Lauda.
-At the end of Friday's practice session before qualifying proper, his McLaren MP4/2B's throttle struck open while he was only touring back to the pits.
+At the end of Friday's practice session before qualifying proper, his McLaren MP4/2B's throttle stuck open while he was only touring back to the pits.
 The car slid off the track on the newer section of track and the three time and defending World Champion hit a guardrail and on impact the steering wheel whipped around wrenching his wrist as it did so.
 X-rays revealed no break but Lauda was not fit to race so he returned home to Austria for further inspection and treatment from his physical therapist Willi Dungl.
 McLaren initially hoped to put John Watson in Lauda's car but this would have required the approval of all other teams.
 Mindful of the Constructors' Championship, Ferrari refused to agree, leaving Alain Prost as McLaren's only driver in Belgium.
 RAM was also down to one car, only bringing a single RAM 03 for Philippe Alliot and the 1985 Formula 3000 champion Christian Danner made his world championship debut with Zakspeed.

 Prost took pole position, averaging 135.929 mph (218.756 km/h) from Senna with Nelson Piquet qualifying third in his Brabham BT54, with Alboreto fourth in his Ferrari 156/85.
 Rain fell before the race leaving the grid to form on a damp track with wet-weather tyres for the first time since Senna won in Portugal.
 Senna won the start from Piquet but the Brabham spun at the first corner.
 Senna led from Prost, Mansell and the two Ferraris of Alboreto and Stefan Johansson.
 The Ferraris were soon out, from a broken clutch and engine respectively.
 Meanwhile Johansson retired after spinning off at the end of the Kemmel Straight on Lap 8.
 Prost dropped behind the two Williams FW10s as the field pitted for dry tyres.
 Late in the race rain fell again and Senna expanded his lead.
 Keke Rosberg dropped to fourth with a brief pit visit with a brake problem and they finished in that order.
 Fifth had been Thierry Boutsen until his Arrows A8 broke its gearbox.
-Piquet claimed fifth from Derek Warwick in a Renault RE60B.
+Piquet claimed fifth from Derek Warwick in a Renault RE60B, Warwick scored the last point for the original factory Renault team.
 Twelve cars finished the race, including for the first time a Minardi as Pierluigi Martini finished twelfth in his Minardi M185.
 A further two cars, Boutsen and the crashed Ligier JS25 of Jacques Laffite were also classified as finishers.
 Huub Rothengatter's Osella FA1G fell one lap short of being classified.

 Although the marshals led the cars directly into the pits after finish, Ayrton Senna drove around them and took a lap of honour.